mila-launen-otu/travelGo/README.md

 to run this branch with the build scripts type into the terminal "mvn clean javafx:run"

-to create an executable project based on this branch with the build scripts type into the terminal "mvn clean javafx:jlink"
+to create an executable based on this branch with the build scripts type into the terminal "mvn clean javafx:jlink" the executable will be in the app.zip file in the target directory.